Paddy McInerney

 Patrick McInerney (30 January 1895 – 28 December 1982) was an Irish hurler who played as a corner-back for the Tipperary senior team.

 McInerney made his first appearance for the team during the 1918 championship and was a regular member of the starting fifteen until his emigration after the 1925 championship.
-During that time he won two All-Ireland medals, three Munster medals and one Thomond Feis medal.
+During that time he won two All-Ireland SHC medals, three Munster SHC medals and one Thomond Feis medal.
 Paddy McInerney was a contemporary of Pa "Fowler" McInerney, also of O'Callihan's Mills, who won Senior County All-Ireland Hurling Championships with Clare in 1916 and Dublin in 1932.

 At club level McInerney was a double county championship medalist with Young Irelands.

 Playing career

 Club

-McInerney played his club hurling with his local Young Irelands club and enjoyed much success.
+McInerney played his club hurling with his local Young Irelands club.
 He won his first senior county title in 1920.
-The championship was suspended in 1921, however, McInerney added a second county medal to his collection in 1922.
+The championship was suspended in 1921; however, McInerney added a second county medal to his collection in 1922.